 - Adjust the oven rack to the lower third position and preheat the oven to 350 °F.

-- Check to see if your 9-inch round springform pan fits in a large roasting pan (to use for the water bath).
-Don't worry if your roasting pan isn't big enough, just use a 9- x 13-in roasting pan to create steam (see water bath instructions below).
+- Check to see if your springform pan fits in a large roasting pan (to use for the water bath).
+Don't worry if your roasting pan isn't big enough - you can use a 9- x 13-in roasting pan to create steam instead (see water bath instructions below).

 - Make the crust: Prepare a graham cracker pie crust and press into a 9-inch round springform pan (you don't have to grease the pan first).
 Use a pastry tart tamper, the bottom of a measuring cup, or a straight sided glass tumbler to pack the crust down tightly.